m4b0/m4b0.github.io/index.md

 Working at [ovh.ca](https://ovh.ca)

-"Individual commitment to a group effort - that is what makes a team work, a company work, a society work, a civilization work". - Vince Lombardi
+*"Individual commitment to a group effort - that is what makes a team work, a company work, a society work, a civilization work". ~ Vince Lombardi*

 Certified Information Systems Security Professional (CISSP)